 Single-entry visa in advance: 15 days, one month or three months; multiple-entry visa in advance: three or six months.
 If applying for a visa in advance from the embassy, you must enter Lebanon within 90 days of the date of issue.

 Processing times for visas applied for before travelling to Lebanon vary according to the nationality of the applicant.
+Visa applications should be submitted at least 2 months prior travelling.
 Please contact the embassy for information on individual cases.

 Extension of stay

 Extending a stay in Lebanon without permission is a serious offence.
 A fee will be payable before departure is permitted.
+Nationals of the countries that can obtain a one-month visa on arrival may extend their visa to three months cost-free.
 To extend your one-month visa, you must visit the nearest General Security office (www.general-security.gov.lb).

 Entry with children

 Sole parents entering the country with children may be required to present written permission from the other parent of the child in question.

 This page reflects our understanding of current rules for the most common types of travel to the said country.
 However, please note that each authority sets and forces entry rules, hence we strongly recommend that you verify critical information with the relevant embassy before travel.